AraBlocks/ara-filesystem/README.md

   - `mnemonic` - The mnemonic for this `AFS`
   - `keyringOpts` - optional Keyring options

+If an estimate, returns the `cost` (in ETH), otherwise returns the transaction receipt.

 ```js
 const { create, destroy } = require('ara-filesystem')
 const { afs, mnemonic } = await create({ owner, password })